otp.Source.agg#

 Determines the length of each bucket (units depends on bucket_units).

-If Operation passed, acts as bucket_end_condition.
+If Operation of bool type is passed, acts as bucket_end_condition.

 • bucket_time (Literal['start', 'end'], default=end) –